 If you are interested in adopting, (and we hope you are!) please read:

-- Print the application from our website, complete and email to firstname.lastname@example.org (if you do not have a printer, please email answers to all questions from application to same address).
+- Print the application from our website, complete it and scan or photograph and email it to firstname.lastname@example.org

-- All final adoption paperwork will be emailed to you, payment will be taken over the phone or please have check or exact change ready.
-Adoption fees are below but we are happily accepting any donation above and beyond these fees during this difficult time.
+- Adoption fees are below but we are happily accepting any donation above and beyond these fees during this difficult time.

 Kittens (under 6 months) – $80.00 or “2 for 1” adoptions when adopting litter-mates.